alexandercerutti/sub37/packages/server/README.md

 By default **no track is considered active** if not determined with the `active` parameter.
 Not specifying an active track and starting the server, might cause an `ActiveTrackMissingError` when attempting to start the server.

 Once created the session, you can `start` it.
-In order to be synchronized with your video element, when starting the session, `server` requires you to specify a callback that will get invoked at every check (a "tick"; every tick happens once an amount of time, specified by the second parameter, passes).
+In order to be synchronized with your video element, when starting the session, `server` requires you to specify a callback that will get invoked at every check (a "tick"; every tick happens once an amount of time - specified by the second parameter - passes).
 That callback is expected to return the current position.

 Tick's default time is `250ms`.